makanalg/makanalg.github.io/essays/designpatterns.md

 -  **MVC**: A way to manage your program in 3 different parts. *M*odel (the data or input), *V*iew (presentation of the data or output), *C*ontroller (the logic).
 -  **Observer**: Dependents (or *observers*) of objects knows when the object state changes.
 -  **Factory**: Create an object without exposing any of the logic used to create the object.
--  **Publish-Subscribe**: Similar to *observer* except in observer the object and its dependents (or *observers*) are aware of each other, whereas with Pub-Sub they are not.
+-  **Publish-Subscribe**: Similar to *observer* except in observer, the object and its dependents (or *observers*) are aware of each other, whereas with Pub-Sub they are not.
 Basically, with Pub-Sub, publishers don't send information to specific subscribers.
 -  **Prototype**: Create an object based on an existing object by copying.
 -  **Front Controller**: All requests are handled by a single handler then sent to separate appropriate handlers.